 Ketchikan is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 8,197 people and three constituent neighborhoods, Ketchikan is the fifth largest community in Alaska.

 Unlike some cities, Ketchikan isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Ketchikan are a mix of both white- and blue-collar jobs.
-Overall, Ketchikan is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Ketchikan who work in office and administrative support (16.11%), sales jobs (12.18%), and management occupations (7.46%).
+Overall, Ketchikan is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Ketchikan who work in office and administrative support (16.26%), sales jobs (15.03%), and management occupations (7.89%).

 Ketchikan is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Ketchikan is an extremely ethnically-diverse city.
 The people who call Ketchikan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ketchikan residents report their race to be White, followed by Native American.
-Important ancestries of people in Ketchikan include Irish, English, European, and Norwegian.
+Important ancestries of people in Ketchikan include Irish, English, Norwegian, and Scottish.

 The most common language spoken in Ketchikan is English.
 Other important languages spoken here include Tagalog and Spanish.